scbrock/basketball/README.md

 ## Implementation:
 There are 3 models, a linear model, an xgboost model, and a neural network (in Keras).
 Each model is trained on 70% of the data and is then tested on the remaining 30%.
 Accuracies can then be compared.

+## Results:
+The xgboost model outperformed the neural network and linear model.
+This is probably due to the lack of data (~500 data points).